tonnytg/tonnytg/README.md

-*Targets for 2024:*
+*new Topics to Study:*
-- Machine Learning and Generative AI
+- Machine Learning and LLM
-- LLM for Cloud Automations
-- VR Interface with Unreal Engine
-- AR interface for Meta Quest 3
+- VR/AR Interface for Meta Quest 3

 *About Me:*
 - 👋 Hi, I’m Antonio Thomacelli